Aayush1718/HR-Management-System/README.md

 <br>
 HR Management System
 <br>
-Its build by using a react frontend , NOde and express for backend and a mongoDB database.
+Its build by using a react frontend , Node and express for backend and a mongoDB database.